hugovk/mac-setup/Apps/Octave.md

 ### Homebrew Octave.app
 [Octave.app](http://octave-app.org) is a project to distribute GNU Octave as a native Mac GUI application, to make it easier to install and use Octave on macOS.
 Note this is not an official GNU or GNU Octave project.
-As this distibutes a compiled version of Octave, installation will be much faster.
+As this distributes a compiled version of Octave, installation will be much faster.

 To [install using homebrew-cask](http://octave-app.org/#installing-with-homebrew-cask) run: